Your career and stress can be a funny thing.

 Work stress in your 40s

-As you enter your 40s, you may become increasingly more worried about your financial situation.
+As you enter your 40s, you may become increasingly worried about your financial situation.
 You may worry that you’re not making enough or about your long-term job security.
-A 2015 American Psychological Association Survey of Stress in America found that 76 percent of 36 to 49 year olds reported money is a somewhat or very significant factor of stress levels.
+A 2015 American Psychological Association Survey of Stress in America found that 76% of 36- to 49-year-olds reported money is a somewhat or very significant factor of stress levels.

 Take action: Look on the bright side.
 A study that included 70,000 women found that the most optimistic women in the group had an almost 40% lower risk of dying from heart disease, stroke or respiratory disease, 52% lower risk of dying from infection and a 16% lower risk of dying from cancer.
 Not sure how to find the silver lining?
 The study’s authors suggest keeping a gratitude journal or writing down acts of kindness you do for others.

 Work stress in your 50s

 Money, and not enough of it, continues to be the top stressor at work, according to a Harris survey of 55- to 64-year-olds.
 Rounding out the top four on the list are an unreasonable workload, a demanding commute and annoying coworkers.
 The effects of stress are more immediate as you enter your 50s.
 The more stressed you are, the greater your risk for high blood pressure, chronic disease, memory loss, weight gain and the accompanying health problems associated with being overweight.

 Take action: It’s more important than ever to exercise.
 Even if you weren’t as active as you could have been in your youth, you’ll experience less stress if you start now.
 Make time for your friends — studies have shown that those with a supportive social network are less stressed and are happier overall.
 Lastly, meditate.
 It helps you relieve stress and calm your mind and your body, not to mention help you get some shut-eye.